-What to do when you car battery is dead?
+What to do if your car battery is drained

 How to jump start a car with a dead battery